How to Build Endurance Running

 Without a training plan, it’s easy to get stuck in a rut and run the same distance and pace every day.
 A running program will keep you on track to keep pushing and building endurance to meet your goals.

 Follow the training principle of progressive overload, where you increase your mileage gradually.
-As you add miles to your runs, do not add more than 10% of miles per week.
+This will help you increase stamina safely while reducing your risk of injuries.
+As you increase the period of time that you're running, add no more than 10% more miles per week to your program.
 According to the National Academy of Sports Medicine, the Principle of Progression states that you can increase your time or intensity when training by 10% or less each week to allow for a gradual adaptation while minimizing your risk of injury.

 Read the recommended fueling instructions on your running energy source and follow directions, usually taking the gel or chew every 45 minutes to an hour and usually with a few sips of water.